Cadaqués' two trendy bars that combine Empordà wines and cocktails with Catalan cuisine by the sea.

 CadaquésCadaqués's two trendy bars have monosyllabic names, are located next to each other, serve Catalan cuisine, have a good Empordà wine list and a good drinks list, and have one special feature: the owners of each bar know each other, get along, and have managed to keep all their guests' tables full.
 They are called La Sal (pl. des Portitxó, s/n), by the cocktail bartender Manel Vehí and Josep Alà, and El Set (pl. des Portitxó, 8), by the Cadaqués native Joan Rodés.

 Let's start with La Sal.
-Behind the bar is Manel Vehí, who had worked at the El Bulli restaurant in Cala Montjoi in Roses, and who until now worked at the family beach bar that Bar Boia closed its doors forever last January.After the defeat and disappointment of losing the bar his great-grandparents had opened, Manel has moved the bar from Boya to La Sal.
-He is one of the best mixologists in the country, preparing drinks à la carte, always requesting the desired alcohol content.
-Cilantro, ginger, jalapeño pepper, marine plankton, lime, and lemon foam.
+It belongs to Josep Alà and has as a partner Manel Vehí, who is collaborating with Boia Nit this summer.
+Manel had worked at the El Bulli restaurant in Cala Montjoi in Roses, and until now he worked at the family beach bar that Bar Boia closed its doors forever last January.After the defeat and discouragement of losing the bar his great-grandparents had opened, Manel has moved the bar from Boia to La Sal.
+"Look, I've just finished preparing ratafia," Manolo explains behind the bar, showing a large, beautiful crystal pitcher filled with alcohol and a thousand and one aromatic herbs, along with the essential nuts.
+Manel is one of the best mixologists in the country, preparing drinks à la carte, always requesting the desired alcohol content.
+He prepares cocktails with different bases: vodka, gin, tequila, mezcal, non-alcoholic, and two special ones: the Gala Dalí, made with Campario, white vermouth, orange juice, and rosé cava; and the Ciudad de Perú, prepared with pisco macerated with cilantro, ginger, jalapeño pepper, marine plankton, lime, and lemon foam.
 Each cocktail costs eleven euros, except for the non-alcoholic ones, which cost eight euros.

 To accompany the drinks, a menu of Catalan dishes and tapas includes seafood meatballs; wild boar bomba with its juice; garlic shrimp casserole with quail eggs; and tomato salad with pickled onions and olives.
 Among the tapas, our recommendations: the truffled potato omelet with tomato bread and the trikini with Iberian ham, cheese, and truffle.
 Each dish costs either eight or twelve euros, and nothing beats this price.